Disclaimer: This paper has been submitted by a student. This is not a sample of the work written by professional academic writers.

 “In the 12 years from her escape in 1849 to the beginning of the Civil War in 1861, Harriet Tubman and the Underground Railroad became the most dominant force of abolitionism” (“Women in History”, 2012.)

 Tubman was known to many throughout the country as the “General” because of her daring and infamous trips to the South to lead some 50-60 slaves to freedom.
 After the end of the Civil War slaves were legally free, but many slave owners in the South refused to obey these new laws and still treated the African-Americans as worse as they were they were treated before this law was in place.

 Another huge leader in the Civil Right Movement was Martin Luther King Jr. Martin Luther King Jr. was an active pastor in Montgomery, Alabama, who preached passive resistance.
 Dr. Martin Luther King jr established the Southern Christian Leadership Conference, which was known as the SCLC.
 The SCLC becomes a major force in organizing the civil rights movement and bases its principles on nonviolence and civil disobedience, Dr.Martin Luther King Jr lead this organization as their president.
-Dr. Martin Luther King Jr was know for how powerful he spoke.
+Dr. Martin Luther King Jr was known for how powerful he spoke.
 Dr. King once said “We must forever conduct our struggle on the high plane of dignity and discipline.” about the Civil rights movement.
-He intended on making sure everyone in the country knew we needed change in our country, Dr. King wasn’t going to let this United States social crisis fade like other national problems tend to do.
+He intended on making sure everyone in the country knew we needed a change in our country, Dr. King wasn’t going to let this United States social crisis fade like other national problems tend to do.